angpes/ig-scrap-tools/README.md

 # ig-scrap-tools

-This project makes easy to scrap informations from Instagram, without using official APIs by scraping third party services (Online Web Viewers).
+This project makes easy to extract informations from Instagram, without using official APIs by scraping third party services (Online Web Viewers).

 ## Getting Started